NolantheNerd/scripture_phaser/README.md

 ### Commands

-From the interactive CLI, the following commands are available:
+From the interactive CLI (standard mode), the following commands are available:

 * l/list        - Lists selected reference, random mode, translation and whether or not to show the passage numbers
 * n/numbers     - Toggles whether or not to include the passage numbers